pyroscope-io/helm-chart/chart/pyroscope/README.md

 ## Persistence

 If you enable persistence, you should also configure the pod's security context `fsGroup`, to be able to write to the persistent volume.
-Set it to the group ID of the user running Pyroscope - `101` in the official Pyroscope container image.
+The official Pyroscope container image runs pyroscope server process with user ID `101`, setting `fsGroup` to this value should be sufficient in most cases:

 ```yaml
 persistence: